pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 choose to abstain when they have participated in the discussion, have some objections to the proposal, but do not wish to stop the proposal from moving forward, nor indicate their full support.

+If a quorum was not reached by the end of the voting period, the PDEP is not accepted.
+Its status will change to rejected.

 #### Accepted PDEP